moravianlibrary/AndroidZoomifyViewer/README.md

 </resources>
 ```
 ## Logging and dev mode
-For production most of the logs are not created.
-Only level Log.WARN and higher.
-If you want more logs, set Logger.PRODUCTION_LOG_LEVEL to lower level.
+In production, most of logs are not being created at all.
+Only those in level Log.WARN and higher.
+If you can edit library's source coude, you can enable more logs even in production by setting cz.mzk.androidzoomifyviewer.Logger.PRODUCTION_LOG_LEVEL to lower level.
 ```
 PRODUCTION_LOG_LEVEL = Log.INFO;
 ```
 Or you can enable all logs in TiledImageView by setting TiledImageView.DEV_MODE to true.
 This will also enable other developer features like visualization of tiles being drawn.

 ## Example Application
-Directory AndroidZoomifyViewerExamples contains Android App project that shows how to use the library.
+Module app contains example android application project, that shows how to use the library.
 There are some examples of publicly available images in zoomify format as well as possible error situations.
-Backend project to simulate errors is deployed at AppEngine but no specific AppEngine APIs are used here so it can be deploy into any Servlet container.
-Backend project for example App project is in directory AndroidZoomifyViewerExamplesBackend.
+Module backand contains web project to simulate errors and is deployed in Google AppEngine.
+But no specific AppEngine APIs are used here so it can be easily deploy into any Servlet container.
+Example android app uses among other data from backend web app.

 ## HTTPS
 Both Library and Example project can handle https requests.
-But if you need to access web resources with X.509 certificate, that can't be validated with android pre-installed issuers (for example self-signed or without whole certificate chain packed), you need to add required certificate as a resource and load it within SSL context provider.
+But if you need to access web resources with X.509 certificate, that can't be validated with android pre-installed issuers (for example self-signed or without whole certificate chain packed), you need to add required certificate as a resource and load it in SSL context provider.

 1. put DER encoded certifiate(s) in /res/raw
 2. add certificate(s) resource id(s) into CERT_RES_IDS array in class cz.mzk.androidzoomifyviewer.examples.ssl.SSLProvider